AntiCheat-Testers/GPT-AntiCheat/README.md

 - Friction if you continously change between two blocks with different slipperiness

 - Jump Boost multi > 20 (InvalidUp)
+- Weird Rotation Changes Flagger AimLock sometimes,Like spinning around a non entity &/or a  block

 * If you know any just make a pull request and updater this pls